New Orleans: Crime

-Crime is a notable ongoing problem in New Orleans.
-As in comparable U.S. cities, the incidence of homicide and other violent crimes is highly concentrated in certain impoverished neighborhoods.
-Arrested offenders in New Orleans are almost exclusively black males from impoverished communities: in 2011, 97% were black and 95% were male; 91% of victims were black as well.
+New Orleans is considered one of the most dangerous cities in the nation.
+As in comparable U.S. cities, the incidence of homicide and other violent crimes is usually highly concentrated in certain lower income neighborhoods.
+Arrested offenders in New Orleans are almost exclusively black males from lower income neighborhoods: in 2011, 97% were black and 95% were male; 91% of victims were black as well.
 The city's murder rate has been historically high and consistently among the highest rates nationwide since the 1970s.
 From 1994 to 2013, New Orleans was the country's "Murder Capital", annually averaging over 200 murders.
 The first record was broken in 1979 when the city reached 242 homicides.
 The record was broken again reaching 250 by 1989 to 345 by the end of 1991.
 By 1993, New Orleans had 395 murders: 80.5 for every 100,000 residents.
 In 1994, the city was officially named the "Murder Capital of America", hitting a historic peak of 424 murders.
-The murder count was one of the highest in the world and surpassed that of such cities as Gary, Indiana, Washington D.C. and Baltimore.
+The murder count was one of the highest in the world and surpassed that of such cities as Gary, Indiana, Washington, D.C., and Baltimore.
 In 1999, the city's murder rate dropped down to a low of 158 and climbed to the high 200s in the early 2000s.
 Between 2000 and 2004, New Orleans had the highest homicide rate per capita of any city in the U.S., with 59 people killed per year per 100,000 citizens.